girder/girder_worker/docs/docker_run.rst

     pipe = NamedInputPipe('read_in_container')
     docker_run('my/image', pull_image=True, container_args=[Connect(stream, pipe)])

-Allow the container has todo is open path passed into the container entry point and start reading.
+All the container has to do is open the path passed into the container entry point and start reading.
 Below is an example python entry point:

 .. code-block:: python